 The Clarke family loves Wales and they’re always discovering new places.
-A busy weekend for campsites sent them searching for a spot…and they turned up trumps.
+A busy weekend for campsites sent them searching for a spot…and they found a beauty.

 “We went with our three teenagers to the Lleyn Peninsular in North Wales for a long camping weekend over the summer.
 The weather was glorious, so all the campsites we liked the sound of (based on proximity to the sea), were fully booked,” says Diane.
 “However, Bodwrog, near Llanbedrog, wasn’t.
 The website hadn’t wowed me, but the site turned out to be superb.